 We are pleased to offer the FMS in Victoria, B.C. at our Gordon Head Recreation Centre Clinic.
 Our Shelbourne Kinesiologists Kira Graham and Heidi Nottelman are Certified and experienced in the FMS System.
-Please call our Rehabilitation Coordinator Jackie Reeve at 250-595-5858 to book an appointment or answer any of your questions.
+Please call our Rehabilitation Coordinator Sheena Brereton at 250-595-5858 to book an appointment or answer any of your questions.

 The Functional Movement Screen (FMS) is the product of an exercise philosophy known as Functional Movement Systems developed by Physiotherapist Grey Cook.
 This exercise philosophy and corresponding set of resources is based on sound science, years of innovation, and current research.

 Put simply, the FMS is a ranking and grading system that documents movement patterns that are key to normal function.
 By screening these patterns, the FMS readily identifies functional limitations and asymmetries.
 These are issues that can reduce the effects of functional training and physical conditioning and distort body awareness.

 The FMS generates the Functional Movement Screen Score, which is used to target problems and track progress.
 This scoring system is directly linked to the most beneficial corrective exercises to restore mechanically sound movement patterns.

 Exercise professionals monitor the FMS score to track progress and to identify those exercises that will be most effective to restore proper movement and build strength in each individual.

 The FMS simplifies the concept of movement and its impact on the body.
 Its streamlined system has benefits for everyone involved – individuals, exercise professionals, and physicians.